jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

       def test_making_a_dictionary(self):
           self.assertEqual(dict(), {})

 the test passes.
-These are two ways to make an empty dictionary_ with
+These are two ways to make an empty dictionary_

 * the constructor_ - ``dict()``
 * curly braces - ``{}``